gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

         a, b = b, a+b
 ```

-Just my glazing over this function definition, we now know that the function expects an `integer` variable, and returns an iterator consisting of `integer` elements.
+Thanks to the type hints present in this function definition, we now know that the function expects an `integer` variable, and returns an iterator consisting of `integer` elements.
 None of this effects the execution of your code, but it makes it much easier to read Python code since types are not required.

 Static type checkers will also allow you to check your code for type errors making it easier to find bugs with less debugging.
-In the following example, mypy[2] will find an bug where we tried to pass a `string` as an argument to the `fib` function which was expecting an `integer` instead.
-If we were to run this code, this bug would cause the execution wto come to a halt.
+In the following example, mypy[3] will find a bug where we tried to pass a `string` as an argument to the `fib` function which was expecting an `integer` instead.
+If we were to run this code, this bug would cause the execution to come to a halt.

 ```sh
 $ mypy my_script.py